5cover/portfolio/doc/done.md

 6|trigger leave||cancel show, schedul hide

 **Result**: since we didn't check if the tooltip was already show in `scheduleShowTooltip`, we overwrote the old tooltip with a new tooltip on 5, while is was not necessarily shown (depending on the delay between 5 and 6), it meant that the old tooltip was unreferenced and would not be hidden. this was as imple fix

+## fix definition tooltips

+sometimes they don't go away

+fade transition

+Fix bug: when you hover the card and go back to the tooltip, the definition doesn't go away

+What we can do: add the tooltip to the DOM once when it's shown for the first time, and then never remove it, just hide it.